 - The UK competent authority for regulating the financial services sector is the Financial Conduct Authority (FCA).
-All "regulated activity" carried out in the UK needs to be done by someone who is either authorised by the FCA or otherwise exempt. - Regulated activities include (but are not limited to) various activities under the following broad categories: consumer credit, designated investment business, electronic money, insurance business and distribution, regulated home finance, and claims management.
+All "regulated activity" carried out in the UK needs to be done by someone who is either authorised by the FCA or otherwise exempt. - Regulated activities include (but are not limited to) various activities under the following broad categories: consumer credit, designated investment business, electronic money, cryptoasset services, insurance business and distribution, regulated home finance, and claims management.
 It is the responsibility of the business to establish whether its business activities require FCA authorisation to carry on regulated activities. - In relation to investment business the regulated activities include: dealing in investments, arranging deals in investments, deposit taking, safekeeping and administration of assets (including acting as a custodian), managing investments, providing investment advice and fund management. - Generally speaking, lending is not a regulated activity in the UK.
-However, if a business lends money or offers credit to individuals or small partnerships, this will likely constitute "consumer credit" and will fall within the remit of the Consumer Credit Act 1974. - There are also restrictions and requirements around offering securities within the UK (including to employees), which are governed by, among other things, the retained EU law version of the Prospectus Regulation (EU) 2017/1129, the Financial Services and Markets Act 2000 and the Companies Act 2006.
+However, if a business lends money or offers credit to individuals or small partnerships, this will likely constitute "consumer credit" and will fall within the remit of the Consumer Credit Act 1974. - There are also restrictions and requirements around offering securities within the UK (including to employees), which are governed by, among other things, the retained EU law version of the Prospectus Regulation (EU) 2017/1129 (to be replaced by the Public Offers and Admissions to Trading Regulations 2024, once the EU prospectus regime is repealed under the Financial Services and Markets Act 2023)the Financial Services and Markets Act 2000 and the Companies Act 2006. - International financial services firms need to be authorised and regulated by the Prudential Regulation Authority (PRA) and/or the FCA in order to establish a presence or carry out permitted regulated activities in the UK.
+Similarly, international investment funds also require a licence.